+Is going on safari in Malawi worth it…?
 Many dream about going on safari in Africa.
 Seeing all the wildlife, the sounds and smells of the bush and the feeling of freedom and adventure.
-There are many safari destinations in Africa and the nature on this continent is always spectacular.
+Malawi is just one of the many safari destinations in Africa and the nature on this continent is always spectacular.
 These places all have their differences, so it’s important to understand what you want to get out of your trip.
 It’s no secret that we are passionate about safari’s and the country Malawi and that we love sharing our special experiences with you.
 In this blog we’ll tell you why going on safari in Malawi is so amazing.
 Will we be seeing you here soon?

 A Big Five safari in Malawi